pallets/flask/docs/quickstart.rst

 .. warning::

     The debugger allows executing arbitrary Python code from the browser.
-It is protected by a pin, but still represents a major security risk.
+It is protected by a PIN, but still represents a major security risk.
 Do not run the development server or debugger in a production environment.